Jarren Duran Player Props: Red Sox vs. Twins

-The Boston Red Sox, including Jarren Duran (.444 on-base percentage in past 10 games, 94 points above season-long percentage), take on starting pitcher Pablo Lopez and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The Boston Red Sox, including Jarren Duran (.478 batting average in his past 10 games), battle starter Sonny Gray and the Minnesota Twins at Target Field, Wednesday at 7:40 PM ET.

+In his most recent appearance, he reached base in all three of his plate appearances (3-for-3 with three doubles and two RBI) against the Twins.

 Jarren Duran Game Info & Props vs. the Twins